gisaia/ARLAS-proc/README.md

   "Length")
 raw_data.show()

-// Format data by setting numeric variable types and processing unix timestamp
-val formatted_data = raw_data.asArlasFormattedData(dataModel, doubleColumns = Vector("SOG", "COG", "Heading"))
+// Format data by setting numeric variable types and processing unix timestamp val formatted_data = raw_data.asArlasFormattedData(dataModel, doubleColumns = Vector("SOG", "COG", "Heading")) formatted_data.sort("MMSI", "arlas_timestamp").show()
-formatted_data.sort("MMSI", "arlas_timestamp").show()
 // We can see two new columns: arlas_timestamp which is the unix timestamp corresponding to '# Timestamp'
 // And arlas_partion, corresponding to the day

-// Fill the missing vessel properties when they are available in at least one observation for a given vessel identified with its MMSI val static_filled_data = formatted_data.enrichWithArlas( new StaticColumnsStandardizer(
+// Fill the missing vessel properties when they are available in at least one observation for a given vessel identified with its MMSI val static_filled_data = formatted_data.process( new StaticColumnsStandardizer(
     "MMSI",
     Map(